 Temporada Alta in Iberoamèrica

-For several years we have been taking Temporada Alta to different Latin American cities.
+For more than a decade, we have been taking Temporada Alta to different Latin American cities.
 As a result of this initiative we have become a point of connection between Europe and Latin America.
 We travel to Buenos Aires, Montevideo and Lima to open up new channels to showcase Catalan companies and publicise the country’s performing arts.
 Due to our interest in the internationalisation of the Catalan scene, we have exported the Festival to stages in Argentina, Peru and Uruguay.
 We have put on over a hundred performances and artists such as Sergi López, Iván Morales, Xavier Bobés, Lali Ayguadé, Pere Faura, Baro d’Evel Cirk and many others have been able to present their creations.

 We maintain the sustained growth figures (1 to 25 February)